 Additionally, the town’s Department of Human Services can provide support to residents experiencing challenges with food, finances, living arrangements, and difficult domestic situations.
 To contact them, call 203-622-3800.

 What spiritual resources is Round Hill Community Church offering the community right now?

-Despite our physical doors being closed, the staff and clergy at Round Hill Community Church continue to be available to our members and neighbors at this time, just like always.
+The staff and clergy at Round Hill Community Church continue to be available to our members and neighbors at this time, just like always.
 We have established virtual channels of communication via digital platforms and social media outlets like Zoom, YouTube, Facebook, and Instagram.
-Weekly, we are sending out communications that are designed to nourish your spirit during these difficult times.
-We offer a virtual Sunday Worship service, weekly meditations and Lenten devotionals delivered to your inbox, Children’s Worship materials and videos on our website for at-home instruction, and virtual meetings for our Youth Group.
+Weekly, we are sending out communications that are designed to nourish your spirit.
+We offer in-person worhsip Sunday mornings at 10:00 am, a virtual Sunday Worship service, and weekly meditations delivered to your inbox, Children’s Worship materials and videos are on our website for at-home instruction, and virtual meetings for our Youth Group.

 Additionally, we realize that there is never anything quite as impactful and positive as the human connection we all share.
-Subsequently, our Pastors along with the Board of Trustees have rolled out a deliberate and thoughtful Pastoral Care Program whereby we anticipate that every single family in our congregation will, within the next several weeks, receive a personal phone call from us.
+We have a deliberate and thoughtful Pastoral Care program reaching out to homebound and other individuals who seek companionship or a sympathetic ear.
 We want to know how you’re doing, help keep your spirits up, provide a little humor, share in your worries and fears, and just remind you that you are loved.
 If there is any way that we can assist you, please just ask.
-Alternately, should you wish to reach out to any of us, here are our phone numbers:

-Does Round Hill Community Church still need my offering since it is no longer physically open?
+Does Round Hill Community Church still need my offering ?

 Round Hill Community Church